cockroachlabs/workshop_labs/lab2_student_instructions_geo.md

 * Why does the `as of system time interval '-2s'` query not get good response times across all regions?

 ### Q4
-* How do you ensure **follower reads** queries use local ranges with the least time difference?
+* How do you ensure **follower reads** queries use local ranges with the least time lag?

 ## Activty #3 -- Optimizing Performance with regional objects